-The following types of organisation are not currently eligible for funding from us.
+The following types of organisations are not currently eligible for funding from us through our open, responsive grant streams, including Transport Grants.
 However, we are committed to reviewing our guidance and criteria across the course of our strategy.
 To be kept informed, please sign up to our mailing list.